thisiscaroline/WordJumble/README.md

 # WordJumble
 Tkeas in a flie and jeulmbs the iidenss of the wdors up.
-Mayllgiac, siltl rdeablae!
+Macllgiay, siltl rdeablae!